 Learning to be responsible is important and KES students are encouraged to take on roles of responsibility from the time that they enter.
 There are a large number of opportunities to assume these roles including: Senior Prefect, Prefect, Library Monitor, House Captain, KES Sports Captain, School Council Member, Bully Council Member, Reception Duty, Paired Reading Project, Tutor Group Representative, helping at parents' evenings and open events, support with feeder primary schools, Buddy Mentoring and Junior Sports Leadership Award.

-Student Voice is the students’ opportunity to make a positive contribution to the running of the school.
-All students have the opportunity to play a part in Student Voice at KES.
+Student Council meetings provide students’ with the opportunity to make a positive contribution to the running of the school.
+All students have the opportunity to play a part in the Student Council at KES.

-Members of Student Voice meet regularly with members of staff to discuss priorities for their year group.
+Members of the Student Council meet regularly with members of staff to discuss priorities for their year group.
 Two members from each year sit on the full School Council.
 Each tutor group also has its own sports representatives.
 Year 11 students can become prefects, team leaders and bully councillors.